Bookmark our site to easily return to stay updated on Shasta County politics!

 From the Jefferson State of Mind episode on YouTube in 2022: Terry is joined by Woody Clendenen, Randy Hubbard, and Todd Henley, members of the Cottonwood Militia.
 Clendenen discusses how the Cottonwood Militia was formed, noting that its inception was spurred by the election of Barack Obama, the first BLACK president of the United States.
 It is also essential to recognize the close relationship between the Cottonwood Militia and the State of Jefferson movement.
 The unification of 2 MAGA forces.

-Attempting to portray the militia as a commendable and a beneficial entity is absolutely WILD!
+Attempting to portray the militia as a commendable and beneficial entity is absolutely WILD!

 Aug 23, 2020 - Carlos Zapata is the owner of the Palomino Room, a well-known venue in Red Bluff.
-He gained significant media attention after making alarming threats of domestic terrorism against U.S. citizens in response to the enforcement of mask mandates.
+He gained significant media attention after making threats of domestic terrorism against his fellow community members at a Board of Supervisors' meeting in response to the enforcement of mask mandates.
 His statements, which were reported by numerous national news outlets, sparked widespread controversy.

-Self-proclaimed patriots in Shasta County discuss the murder of George Floyd and call him a "piece of trash" for not complying.
 Recall supporters and Red, White, and Blueprint cast members Carlos Zapata and Woody Clendenen discuss the death of George Floyd.
-Zapata says Floyd was a “piece of shit” and Clendenen complains that “nobody ever puts the responsibility” where it belongs and asks why Floyd wasn’t “compliant”.
+Zapata says Floyd was a “piece of shit,” and Clendenen complains that “nobody ever puts the responsibility” where it belongs and asks why Floyd wasn’t “compliant”.

 We will let the video speak for itself.